nautobot/nautobot/docs/additional-features/prometheus-metrics.md

 ## Multi Processing Notes

-When deploying NetBox in a multiprocess mannor--such as using Gunicorn as recomented in the installation docs--the Prometheus client library requires the use of shared directory to collect metrics from all processes.
+When deploying NetBox in a multiprocess mannor--such as using Gunicorn as recomented in the installation docs--the Prometheus client library requires the use of a shared directory to collect metrics from all the worker processes.
 This can be any arbitrary directory to which the processes have read/write access.
 This directory is then made available by use of the
 `prometheus_multiproc_dir` environment variable.

-This can be setup by first creating a shared directory and then adding this line to the `[program:netbox]` section of the supervisor config file.
+This can be setup by first creating a shared directory and then adding this line (with the appropriate directory) to the `[program:netbox]` section of the supervisor config file.

 ```
 environment=prometheus_multiproc_dir=/tmp/prometheus_metrics